The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Results

-Figure~\ref{fig:confusionMatrices} presents the confusion matrices (CMs) for the RFC and MLPC that receive 15 PCs as input (fourth row of Table~\ref{tab:results}); the absolute numbers in the matrices allow a more direct and detailed visualization of the precision and recall scores discussed above.
-This RFC misclassifies $81\%$ of the 215 actual GCs in the test sample, of which $94\%$ (163) are labeled galaxies and $6\%$ (10) stars (bottom row of blue CM).
-Although it correctly identifies $19\%$ of the actual GCs (42), it also misclassifies 19 galaxies and 4 stars as GCs, resulting in 28 contaminants and an overall precision of $65\%$ (right column of blue CM).
-This precision score is $8\%$ higher than that of the RFC with 15 colors input, which misclassifies 28 galaxies and 5 stars as GCs.
-From the perspective of the MLPC, in comparison with the corresponding RFC, actual GCs are less confused with galaxies and stars (bottom row of red CM), but actual galaxies and stars are more confused with GCs (right column of red CM).
-Quantitatively, if the right columns of the two CMs are proportionally compared, the RFC is demonstrated to be more accurate when selecting GCs: MLPC misclassifies about 10 times more galaxies and 4 times more stars as GCs than the RFC does, despite correctly identifying $94\%$ of the actual GCs; hence its lower F1-score of $28\%$.
-The CMs associated with all other runs have the same patterns as the ones in Figure~\ref{fig:confusionMatrices}, and thus are not shown.
+Figure~\ref{fig:confusionMatrices} presents the confusion matrices (CMs) for the RFC and MLPC that receive 15 PCs as input (fourth row of Table~\ref{tab:results}); the absolute numbers in the matrices allow a more direct and detailed assessment of the precision and recall scores discussed above.
+This RFC misclassifies 71\% of the 288 actual GCs in the test sample, of which 69\% (198) are labeled galaxies and 2\% (5) stars (bottom row of blue CM).
+Although it correctly identifies 29\% of the actual GCs (85), it also misclassifies 33 galaxies and 2 stars as GCs, resulting in 35 contaminants and an overall precision of 71\% (right column of blue CM).
+Again, this precision score is practically the same as the one achieved by the RFC with the 15 colors input.
+From the perspective of the MLPC, in comparison with the corresponding RFC, galaxies are less confused with actual GCs(bottom row of red CM), but actual galaxies and stars are more confused with GCs (right column of red CM).
+Quantitatively, if the right columns of the two CMs are proportionally compared, the RFC is demonstrated to be more accurate when selecting GCs: MLPC misclassifies about 3 times more galaxies and stars as GCs than the RFC does, despite correctly identifying 89\% of the actual GCs; hence its lower F1-score of 35\%.
+The CMs associated with all other runs are available in Appendix \ref{app:extraResults}.

-In terms of F1-scores, the best performing RFCs are approximately equivalent, or slightly superior to the best performing MLPCs.
+In terms of the F1-scores for the GC class, the best performing RFCs are systematically superior to their MLPC counterparts.
 This, together with the above description of the CMs, suggests a limitation inherent to the dataset.
 More complex models may not improve the performance on the same dataset.
-Therefore, a concrete limit to the contribution of the color space to the selection of point-like extragalactic GC candidates is obtained from our LSST-like catalog: a very incomplete sample of candidates may yield a minimum contamination rate of $\sim 35\%$ (using the PCs of the colors), such that increasing completeness may lead to higher contamination.
+Therefore, a concrete limit to the contribution of the color space to the selection of point-like extragalactic GC candidates is obtained from our LSST-like catalog: a very incomplete sample of candidates (recall $< 30\%$) may yield a minimum contamination rate of $\sim 30\%$, such that increasing completeness may lead to higher contamination.